luanbalbi/javascript30/README.md

 Day 11 - I built a custom video player with basic features like Play/Pause, volume, velocity, skip, progressBar and fullscreen.
 <br>To check it out: https://luanbalbi-javascript30.glitch.me/Day11-Custom_Video_Player/

+Day 12 - I've learned how to create secret codes, like many games have.
+It is known as Konami code, where you have to press a correct sequence of keys to unlock some feature.
+<br>To check it out: https://luanbalbi-javascript30.glitch.me/Day12-Key_Sequence_Detection/